ministryofjustice/prisoner-offender-search/README.md

 ### Housekeeping Cronjob
 There is a Kubernetes CronJob which runs on a schedule to perform the following tasks:
 * Checks if an index build has completed and if so then marks the build as complete (which switches the search to the new index)
+* A threshold is set for each environment (in the helm values file) and the index will not be marked as complete until this threshold is met.
+This is to prevent switching to an index that does not look correct and will require a manual intervention to complete the index build (e.g. calling the `/mark-complete` endpoint manually).

 The CronJob calls the endpoint `/prisoner-index/queue-housekeeping` which is not secured by Spring Security.
 To prevent external calls to the endpoint it has been secured in the ingress instead.